Back Pain & Sciatica

 Back pain will come and go for most people.
 You will need to address underlying issues such as poor range of motion in your joints, core weakness, and poor muscle coordination.
 You will potentially hurt your back if you do not deal with these issues.
 This might even be worse than the pain you’re dealing with now.
 It’s a good idea to consult with an Edmonton, AB physiotherapist before brushing your issues off in the hopes that they’ll go away on their own.

 At the beginning of your treatment, your physiotherapist will focus on quick pain relief options for you.
 As your pain decreases, your physiotherapist will begin focusing on strengthening your core muscles with certain therapeutic stretches and exercises.
 The main objective is to increase your range of motion, strength, and stamina.
 We will also help to prevent you from receiving another injury to your spine.
 Your physiotherapist will also teach you exactly how to take care of your spine in general to avoid future problems.
+ProActive Physiotherapy is the best pain management clinic Edmonton, helping you recover as fast as possible from your sciatica pain.

 If you’re dealing with back pain from sciatica, specific leg stretches can also be included in your treatment plan to loosen the sciatic nerve.
 This will replenish the nerve’s health, and decrease the number of pain symptoms you experience daily.
 So what are you waiting for?
 You don’t have to live with uncomfortable back pain.
 If you’re experiencing symptoms of sciatica, or struggle with back pain in general, make an appointment with one of our licensed therapists at ProActive Physiotherapy.
 Our goal is to help you get back to doing the things you love, pain-free.